 on the Stove with Your Favorite Sauce:

 Step 1.
-Add the frozen meatballs into the sauce.
+Add the frozen meatballs to the sauce.

 Step 2.
 Cover the pan or pot.
 Cook for about 20-25 minutes on medium heat, stirring occasionally.

-- For softer meatballs, soak breadcrumbs in milk and shape the meatballs gently.
+The secret is to soak the breadcrumbs in milk and shape the meatballs gently.
 Do not overmix.

-- For firmer meatballs, just use breadcrumbs and egg as binder agents.
-Skip the milk and chill the form meatballs before cooking.
+For firmer meatballs, just use breadcrumbs and eggs as binder agents.
+Skip the milk and chill then form the meatballs before cooking.

-- To add a bright freshness to meatballs, use fresh herbs.
+To add a bright freshness to meatballs, use fresh herbs.
+You can use oregano, thyme, basil, and/or rosemary.

 Check Out More Delicious Recipes Using Ground Beef: